lazaronixon/react-native-turbolinks/README.md

   - `url:` Url to visit.
 (Required)
 - Component properties
   - `component:` Component to visit.
 (Required)
-  - `modal:` A boolean to show a view without backbutton.
+  - `modal:` A boolean to show a view without navbar and backbutton.
 (Default false)
   - `passProps`: Passes this in as props to the rendered component.
 - Common properties
   - `title:` The default value is the title of the Web page.